Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 For physical energy-failure functions, $\chi$ has an inverse, $0\le \epsilon_g=\chi(e_g)\le a$, for $0\le e_g \le \infty$.
 Hence, the problem can be further simplified by eliminating the energy variable $e_g$,

 where $\psi=\chi^{-1}$.
 Note that by Lemma \ref{lem:inverseChi}, $\psi$ is strictly decreasing, convex, and differentiable.
-Thus, it turns out that \eqref{eq:minEnonUni2a} is a convex optimization problem \cite{BoydV2004}.
-To obtain a lower bound on energy consumption, one can solve \eqref{eq:minEnonUni2a} using a general approach for solving convex programs.
-For a large circuit, however, this can be computationally intensive.
-Here we derive a simple procedure for obtaining a lower bound which can be used for almost all reasonable requirements on $\delta$.
+Thus, it follows that \eqref{eq:minEnonUni2a} is a convex optimization problem \cite{BoydV2004}.

+To lower bound energy consumption, one can solve \eqref{eq:minEnonUni2a} using a general method like projected gradient descent.
+However, it would involve projection onto the intersection of $2^n$ half-spaces (in $\mathbb{R}^n$) at each iteration, which is computationally intensive for a large circuit.
+Here, building on insights from KKT conditions and the structure of \eqref{eq:minEnonUni2a}, we derive a simple lower-bounding procedure that can be used for any reasonable target $\delta$.
 This procedure gives simple closed-form expressions for certain structured circuits and also gives rules of thumb for obtaining lower bounds for general circuits.
 Towards that we make certain observations about problem \eqref{eq:minEnonUni2a}.

 First, note that for any $\delta$, there is a finite $\{e_g\}$ that satisfy the constraints.
 Hence, the value of the objective is finite for this $\{e_g\}$.
 On the other hand, suppose at the optimum, for some $g$, $\epsilon_g=0$.
 Then by the definition of physical energy-failure functions we have that $\psi(e_g)=\infty$.
 This implies an infinite value of the objective.
 Hence, at the optimum value, $\epsilon_g>0$ for all $g \in V_g$.
 Hence, problem \eqref{eq:minEnonUni2a} remains the same if we remove the condition $\epsilon_g\ge 0$ for all $g$.